-In the same way that you directed your attention to the feeling of your breath as it passes through your nostrils, direct the focus of your attention inward, looking for the faint sensation of what it feels like to be you.
-What you would call me.
+Now, in the same way that you directed your attention to your breath, move the focus of attention inward, looking for the faint sensation of what it feels like to be you.
+What you would call “me.”

 What you are looking for here is the simple me-ness of you.
-Not the thoughts or the emotions rise and fall within you, or any ideas about your nature that you have heard or read about.
+Not the thoughts that pass through you, or the emotions that play within you, or the sensations that rise and fall within you, or any ideas about your nature that you have heard or read about.
+You are merely that which is always here.
+Everything else—thought, emotion, sensation—comes and goes in you.

 This simple act of inward looking at your me-ness, the sensation that you would call me, automatically dissolves the background of anxiety, distrust, and dissatisfaction that is the experience of life for most of us.